eurodatacube/eodash/app/public/data/storytelling-md/Floodings.md

     </figcaption>
 </figure>

-Flood Monitoring in Open Areas: - The method used to produce flood maps over open area is integrated in an app named SAR Flood Archive Generator 3.3.4 available in the WASDI platform.
-It is an automated application designed to process the Sentinel-1 GRD archive for a specified Area of Interest (AoI), compiling historical flood maps in open areas.
+**Flood Monitoring in Open Areas**:  The method used to produce flood maps over open area is integrated in the  [SAR Flood Archive Generator 3.3.4](https://wasdi.readthedocs.io/en/latest/WasdiApplications/SARArchiveGenerator.html).
+This automated application processed the Sentinel-1 GRD archive for the specific area, compiling historical flood maps.
 The application generates maps for every day for which a Sentinel-1 GRD image is available over the AoI.
-In the specific case study, about 70 Sentinel-1 GRD images were processed.
-Flood detection is performed by analysing intensity values.
-The output is an archive of maps that, according to the input parameters, can be either in binary format (flooded or not-flooded) or as a three-state classification (flooded, not-flooded, permanent water).
+Flood detection was performed by analysing intensity values and the output showes flooded (red) and permanent water (blue).